-In case of bankruptcy, there is no protection for the debtor once the Court has the order to place the debtor under absolute receivership.
-According to the Bankruptcy Act B.E.
-2483, only the receiver has the authority to manage the business or assets of the debtor for the purpose of collecting all the debtor's assets and selling in public auction in order to share the net amount after deducting expenses and fees for all eligible creditors who file their claim for repayment of debt within the time frame as stipulated in the Bankruptcy Act.
+In the bankruptcy case, there is no protection for the debtor upon the Court has the order to place the debtor under absolute receivership.
+According to the Bankruptcy Act, only the receiver who has the authority to manage business or assets of the debtor for the purpose of collecting all the debtor's asset and sell in the public auction in order to share net amount after deducting expenses and fee to all eligible creditors who file their claim for repayment of debt within the time frame as stipulated in the Bankruptcy Act.

-Regarding rehabilitation under the Bankruptcy Act B.E.
-2483, the business of the debtors shall be existed, the Plan preparer has the duty to prepare the rehabilitation plan while the Plan Administrator has the duty to implement the rehabilitation plan.
-In addition, once the Court orders accepting the rehabilitation petition for further inquiry, there are several protections for the debtor under Section 90/12 of the Bankruptcy Act B.E.
-2483.
+Regarding rehabilitation under the Bankruptcy Act, the business of the debtors shall be existed, the Plan preparer has the duty to prepare the rehabilitation plan while the Plan Administrator has the duty to implement the rehabilitation plan.

+In addition, once the Court orders accepting the rehabilitation petition for further inquiry, there are several protections to the debtor under Section 90/12 of the Bankruptcy Act, e.g.,